The quick answer

-A Phoenix Company describes a new company that has risen again from the ashes of a previously failed company.
+A Phoenix Company describes a new company that has risen again from a previously failed company.
 Quite often the old company will have gone into liquidation and the directors buy the assets and start trading again in the same business.

 Nothing upsets creditors quite like a ‘phoenix’ as they think it is unfair that a business seems to have shed its liabilities and can carry on (without them).

 In most cases, a phoenix is legal provided it means certain criteria such as;

 - The assets have been valued and sold at market value.